 Locate the pump in an accessible place as close as practical to the liquid being pumped.
 Level mounting is essential for proper operation.
-The pump may have to be supported or shimmed to provide for level operation or to eliminate vibration.

 If the pump has been mounted on a moveable base, make certain the base is stationary by setting the brake and blocking the wheels before attempting to operate the pump.